Paterson Redevelopment Project - Planning Application submitted

 The timeline below indicates the next steps for the project and the likely timescales for a planning application.
 There are a number of further opportunities for you to find out more and provide your feedback.

 Demolition started on the more sensitive areas of the Paterson site in early April 2019.
 Machine demolition of the main structure started towards the end of April and will take up to 19 weeks.

 The demolition will start with removal of the single storey extension to the front of the former Paterson building together with associated clearing works.
 Once this stage has been completed, demolition of the main Paterson building will take place.

 Demolition works will take place between the hours of 07.30 and 18.00 Monday to Friday and 08.30 and 14.00 on Saturday to minimise disruption to both local residents and to ensure minimal disturbance to patient treatment.

-The works will result in some additional noise but where possible this will be kept to a minimum, and will after 08.30.
+The works will result in some additional noise but where possible this will be kept to a minimum, and will start after 08.30.

 For more information, the Demolition and Environmental Management Plan (Version 2) is available to view on the planning pages of the Manchester City Council website - you can see it by searching for application reference numbers 121526/DEM/2018 or 121527/FO/2018.

 In order to demolish the Paterson building safely, Manchester City Council has granted permission to move the current hoarding line along Wilmslow Road.
 These works are now complete.